2019 Festival: Choosing Math Games for Kids with Dr. Scott Kim

 In Blokus, four players place pieces on a board corner to control space and block other players from spreading their color.
 Every piece is a different shape, so players must visualize where pieces can fit.
 Blokus also comes in smaller two-player version, and a triangular three-player version.
 Like Tetris, Blokus fills your imagination with colorful shapes that fit together, and trains you to look for patterns in the world.

-Read here about the history of Blokus, and tips and tricks for playing better.
+Read here (opens new window) about the history of Blokus, and tips and tricks for playing better.

 Set